 Contact information for the facilities mentioned on this page can be found on the Local Organisations page.

 All Saints Community Centre.
 In 2011 All Saints Chapel use was extended to being a small community centre.
 As a ‘Drop-In Centre’ it aims to relieve social isolation, providing refreshments, light lunches and company.
 It has quickly established itself as an excellent venue for the community to meet informally, for regular activities or for organisations to hold committee meetings, parties or fairs.
 At present there is a regular drop in session between 10.30 am and 1 pm on Mondays, anyone is welcome.

 Instow Community Primary School.
 Education has been provided in the village from as early as 1772 and today Instow has a thriving primary school with approx. primary 143 pupils and 26 preschool pupils, coming from the village and surrounding areas.
 It has been described by OFSTED a successful school which also noted the strong support from parents and the community.

-Instow Parish Hall.
+Instow village hall.
 This was given to the Community by the Christies.
 It is regularly used for all kinds of activities.